ssbostan/zagros/README.md

 # ZagrOS (Zagros Open Source Operating System)

-I wrote this tiny operating system for educational purpose in 2012.
+**The tenth anniversary of starting the ZagrOS project.**

-Copyright (c) 2012-2019, Saeid Bostandoust.
+Ten years ago, in 2012, I started developing this tiny operating system for educational purposes.
+This project is dedicated to my dear university teacher **Mr Amir Sedghamiz** for teaching me the necessary concepts of operating systems and encouraging me to develop this project.
+Developing this OS is inspired by my learnings from two golden books of Operating Systems by William Stallings and Andrew S. Tanenbaum.

 ![screenshot](https://raw.githubusercontent.com/ssbostan/ZagrOS/master/2.png)

 ### How to Test: